- My LS

 - evaluate how the learning activity has met the learning need and how you’ll use your skills and knowledge in your practice

 - record how you carried out this process, to show that you’ve taken steps to maintain your ongoing competence.
-Our Professional Development Centre or the forms in the SRA’s online toolkit may help you
+Law Society Learning or the forms in the SRA’s online toolkit may help you

 - make an annual declaration to confirm that you’ve completed the process

 You do not have to do any learning if you have not identified any learning needs.
 But you must still make the annual declaration.

 The standard of competence should be set by your firm.
 But the SRA sets a minimum level of competence needed to practise as a solicitor.